The Richard Platt lot.

 Prime commercial space now available.

 Who owns the block? by Diane Richards.
+Joel Schiavone a gadfly without socks or sacred cows, by Bill Ryan.
 If Robert Henry’s is not the best restaurant in Connecticut, what is? by Jane and Michael Stern.

 Desserts that sin not, by Carla Van Kampen.
 Jo McKenzie, restaurateur, by David Fink.